Puerto Rico: Road Map to a Renewable Future

 Peter C. Burns, director of ND Energy, Henry Massman Professor of Civil & Environmental Engineering & Earth Sciences, and concurrent professor of chemistry and biochemistry, led this initiative with funding from ND Energy and an anonymous donor.
 There was no cost to the students.
 Ginger Sigmon, program manager for ND Energy, and Anne Berges Pillai, education and outreach associate program director, initiated and coordinated the coursework and travel.

+Of the 50 applications received, 12 students were selected to participate in the week-long immersion.
 Participants included graduate student Marissa Kivi, seniors Daniel Holmes, Jonathan Reuvers, Kyersten Siebenaler, Donald Welsh, and John Quinlan; juniors Abigail Martin, Daniel Mikovits, Kelly Moran, and Jacob Stellon; and sophomores Emma Kerr, Tara Senn, and Julia Tihansky.
 Majors of the students included chemical engineering, environmental earth science, environmental engineering, international economics, IT management, mechanical engineering, and science business.